Free tools

 DTC Eligibility Walkthrough

-A plain-language walkthrough to orient whether you may qualify for the Disability Tax Credit and what the next step is.
-This is orientation, not a determination.
+A plain-language walkthrough of whether you may qualify for the Disability Tax Credit, and what the next step is.

 RDSP Grant & Bond Estimator

-Estimate the government grant (CDSG) and bond (CDSB) on RDSP contributions by family income, per year and over a lifetime.
-Eligibility requires the Disability Tax Credit.
+Estimate the government grant and bond on your RDSP contributions by family income, both per year and over a lifetime.

 Take-Home Pay by Province